Sanity is overrated.

 Dom snorted.
 “But that would just be unfeasible.”

-On that note, the kitchen door swung open and in waltzed Potter, wearing a faded T-shirt that made him look unfairly good (there should be a rule about the thinness of a boy’s shirt in correlation to the drool-worthiness of his back muscles.
-Seriously) and his hair a tousled mess.
+On that note, the kitchen door swung open and in waltzed Potter, wearing a faded T-shirt (there should be a rule about the thinness of a boy’s shirt material in correlation to the drool-worthiness of his back muscles, seriously) and his hair a tousled mess.

-For a moment, there was a jerking silence as Potter and I locked eyes.
-My stomach plummeted to my feet, and then served as a cushy landing pad for my heart, which quickly followed suit on its suicide dive.
+For a moment, there was a jerky silence as Potter and I locked eyes and my stomach plummeted to my feet, in turn serving as a cushy landing pad for my heart, which quickly followed on its own suicidal dive.